 We rarely eat white bread anymore.
-Every once and a while though, when I am thinking about my grandmother, I have to make a loaf of this bread.
+Every once and a while though, when I am thinking about my grandmother, I have to make a loaf of My Grandma’s White Bread.
 I almost need to smell it baking in the house.
 This is an old recipe but a fabulous one!
 Works beautifully, every time.

 As we age we get a lot of suggestions what to eat and what not to eat when we have an appointment with our doctor.
 Ken and I are not getting any younger.
 So MOST of the time we try to stick with whole wheat breads and healthier options.

 Sometime I need to be a rebel.
 Sometime I need to walk on the wild side.
 When I get this feeling to be crazy, I go all out and bake…. a loaf of My Grandma’s White Bread.
 I’m telling you I was born to be wild!

 Seriously though this recipe is a classic for a reason.
 This is how homemade bread is supposed to taste.
 It also is my number one favorite smell when it is baking.
 It’s like a hug from grandmas herself!

 I will say that in today’s society we want everything to fast and quick.
 My Grandma’s White Bread is not one of those recipes.
 This is the type of recipe that will help you practice patience.
 It takes a lot of time to let the bread properly rise.
 In fact this recipes calls for the dough to rise three times.
 Trust me, it is worth the wait!

 Some home cooks are afraid of baking with yeast.
 My Grandma’s White Bread is a great recipe to try it for the first time.
 It is not nearly as hard or scary as some think.
 The trick is to use warm water.
 If the water is too hot or too cold the yeast will not work.

 I hope you join me on the wild side and make a loaf of My Grandma’s White Bread!